wereHamster/valde/README.md

 ### Publishing

+The website, including pull requests, are automatically deployed through [now](https://zeit.co/now).
+Note that old deployments linger around and need to be cleaned up manually (use `now rm valde --safe --yes`).

-Use `lerna version` to bump the versions in packages that have changed, then push the commits and tags to GitHub.
-The packages will be automatically published to npmjs.com by [travis](https://travis-ci.org/wereHamster/valde).
+The packages are automatically published to npmjs.com when you push tags to GitHub.
+Use `lerna version` to create these tags.
+The packages are then published by [travis](https://travis-ci.org/wereHamster/valde)